game-de-it/plumOS-jz47xx/README_EN.md

 - Operation of all emulators has not been confirmed.

 ## ●USB network (RNDIS) connection method
-- Can be connected to RG300X and RG280V
+- Can be connected to RG300X and RG350 and RG280V
 - Maximum transfer speed is approximately 3MB/s (24Mbps)
 - Connect a USB port (not an OTG port) to Windows or MacOS using a USB cable that allows data communication
      - Note!
 Depending on the version of Windows, you may need to install the RNDIS driver.